awsdocs/amazon-cloudwatch-user-guide/doc_source/Set-Up-SDK-Metrics.md

 1. Authorize SDK Metrics to collect and send metrics\.
 For more information, see [Set IAM Permissions for SDK Metrics](Set-IAM-Permissions-For-SDK-Metrics.md)\.

 1. Enable SDK Metrics\.
 There are multiple methods to do this, depending on which SDK you're using\.
-One method that is universal for all SDKs is to add the following to your enivronment variables:
+One method that is universal for all SDKs is to add the following to your environment variables:

    ```
    export AWS_CSM_ENABLED=true